Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Reward Score Matching: A Unified Framework

-where the expectation is trivial in the current-state case \(j=i\).
-That is, under an exact residual parameterization $g_\phi$, both the current-state first-order estimator and the one-step first-order estimator are unbiased for the optimal value guidance. \end{restatable}

-Under an exact residual parameterization, the resulting estimator is unbiased.
 However, as we later verify in Appendix~\ref{subsec:experiment-invalidate-auxiliary}, auxiliary corrections $g_\phi$ turns out to be effectively negligible in the existing methods, so the resulting first-order estimators remain biased.

 Existing zeroth-order (policy-gradient) methods typically use full rollout ($j=0$)\footnote{In principle, first-order consistency can also be achieved by full rollout, i.e. by selecting $j=0$ and differentiating the terminal reward through the entire denoising trajectory.
-However, this requires the full Jacobian chain and is therefore computationally impractical and potentially unstable in high dimension. }.
-This full-rollout zeroth-order estimator is unbiased for the soft value gradient.
-Notably, the following theorem, originated from Stein's identity~\cite{Stein1981}, completes the theoretical unification of zeroth-order and first-order value-guidance methods.
-The proof can be found in Appendix~\ref{appendix:formalize-stein}.
+However, this requires the full Jacobian chain and is therefore computationally impractical and potentially unstable in high dimension. }, which is an unbiased value gradient estimate.
+The following theorem, following from Stein's identity~\cite{Stein1981}, completes the theoretical unification of zeroth- and first-order methods.

-\begin{restatable}[Consistency of Policy Gradient]{theorem}{policygradientzeroth} For the full-rollout $j=0$, the lookahead zeroth-order estimator is an unbiased estimator of the soft value gradient:
+\begin{restatable}[Consistency of Policy Gradient]{theorem}{policygradientzeroth} For the full-rollout $j=0$, the lookahead zeroth-order estimator of the existing reward-alignment methods is an unbiased estimator of the value gradient:

 \end{restatable}